radiocosmology/alpenhorn/demo/demo-script.md

 alpen1-1  | Feb 21 23:51:59 INFO >> [Worker#1] Not importing non-acquisition path: 2025/02/21/23/1324.dat.temp
 alpen1-1  | Feb 21 23:51:59 INFO >> [Worker#1] Finished task: Import 2025/02/21/23/1324.dat.temp on demo_storage1
 ```

+The message "Not importing non-acquisition path" means no import extension indicated to alpenhorn that
+the file should be imported.
+If, instead, we had used a temporary filename with a leading dot, say,
+`/data/2025/02/21/23/.1324.dat`, an import task wouldn't have even been made, since alpenhorn would have
+rejected the file name earlier, before it got around to attempting to import the file.

 After file is fully written, it can be moved to the correct name.
 On most filesystems, this is an
 atomic operation: